 The job's location

 London.
-Your time would be divided between Autistica’s office in Southwark & the National Autistic Society’s office in Angel.
+You'll primarily be based at Autistica’s office in Southwark with some time at the National Autistic Society’s office in Angel.